What to do if your baby is choking? The right steps to take to react quickly

 -

-Call emergency services as soon as possible
+Call for help as soon as possible

-Why is this type of video essential?
+Why is this kind of video essential?

 Want to go further?
-Train online , at your own pace.
+Train online, at your own pace

-Our "Early Childhood First Aid / Daycare, 8 hours online" course is designed for this purpose.
+Our course "First Aid for Early Childhood / Daycare, 8 hours online" is there for that.

-You will learn there:
+You will learn:

 -

-Maneuvers in case of choking (baby, child)
+Maneuvers for choking (baby, child)

 -